Real estate leads paid at closing maybe the only thing that comes close to free real estate leads.

-As is the case with other providers, leads or referrals are pre-screened and matched to the right agent.
+As with other providers, leads or referrals are pre-screened and matched to the right agent.

-The company seems also to be more city-focused and operates in more than 200 cities across the United States.
+The company also seems more city-focused and operates in more than 200 cities across the United States.

-No further information is disclosed for how long afterward this referral fee can be triggered.
+No further information about how long this referral fee can be triggered afterward is disclosed.

-When it comes to agent onboarding, they only ask about how many transactions you have done in the last 12 months.
+Regarding agent onboarding, they only ask how many transactions you have done in the last 12 months.

 The rest is just your contact information.

-But this doesn’t mean that they don’t take any further performance-based information into consideration.
+But this doesn’t mean that they don’t consider any further performance-based information.

-Because when you look for realtors from a client’s (e.g. seller’s) perspective, you can filter them based on having a lot of experience, getting you the best price, having great communication, and the ability to close fast.
+When you look for realtors from a client’s (e.g., seller’s) perspective, you can filter them based on having a lot of experience, getting you the best price, having great communication, and the ability to close fast.